November 26, 2014, Israel

 A turning point took place in Paris when he heard the angry mob cry out "à morts les juifs!"
+Kill the Jews!!

-He gave up his idea of assimilation.
+He suddenly gave up his idea of assimilation.

 Dr. Nordau realized that Jewish rights would not come via enlightenment, as he had hoped.
 He coined a new phrase Muskeljudentum (Muscular Judaism).
 Nordau saw the promotion of muscular, athletic Jews as a counterpoint to such depictions of Jews as a weak people.

 The great Max Nordau guided the younger Jabotinsky, and Jabotinsky taught Menachem Begin and Yitzchak Shamir, future prime ministers of Israel.
 And they taught Binyamin Netanyahu, current prime minister of Israel.
 (His name means "Son of my right hand", "God has given").

 It is time we listen.
 Do not react; anticipate.
 Do not respond; plan.

 So tragedy strikes, and new measures are taken.
 Add security guards, more police.

 But what about us?
 What about the common folk?
 What should we do?

 Our organization IKI, was formed for this reason.
 To provide training for all, regardless of background, financial status, physical shape or color.
 We answered the call because there was a lacking, an empty space.
 We did not come to take but to give.
 And no one has ever been turned away for lack of money and no one ever will as long as I live.

 Our Krav Maga is unique.
 Our policy is that every technique must be: Easy to learn, easy to apply in multiple situations, easy to remember.